filterpaper/filterpaper.github.io/qmk/userspace.md

 0 directories, 4 files
 ```
-The `qmk compile ~/qmk_firmware/users/newbie/newbie.json` command will build the custom firmware with everything inside that folder.
+The `qmk compile ~/qmk_firmware/users/newbie/newbie.json` command will include custom codes in that folder.

 # Supporting multiple keyboard
 Additional keyboards can be configured in the same userspace with the following guideline:
 * Use distinct keyboard file names for each .json like `<keyboard-name>.json`.
 * Use `#ifdef` conditional directives for keyboard-specific codes.

-See following code examples for each file.
+The following are some examples.

 ## rules.mk
-QMK features can be exclusively enabled for specific hardware with `ifeq` blocks:
+QMK features can be enabled exclusively for specific hardware with `ifeq` blocks:
 ```c
 # Common feature for all keyboards
 BOOTMAGIC_ENABLE = yes